 Like all generations, look for Pokémon Sword to have some Pokémon you cannot find in Pokémon Shield, and vice versa.

-A few new monsters have been revealed during the June 5 Pokémon Direct event, each offering unique benefits to the citizens of the Galar region.
+A few new monsters have been revealed during the June 5 Pokémon Direct event and later press events, each offering unique benefits to the citizens of the Galar region.
 These include: